mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

   Sets the value of a config setting by its name in dot notation.
-Accepts multiple values for array settings
+Accepts multiple values for array settings.

 **Format**